sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Also, indicate that they get to fill in the blank on the card, so that you and they know exactly what kind of item the character posesses.

-> Next, you get to choose 2 item cards for your character, these can be
+> Next, everyone gets to choose 2 item cards for your character, these can
-> weapons, armour, or any other items that have mechanical significance.
+> be weapons, armour, or any other items that have mechanical significance.
 > Deckahedron World comes with some cards to get us started, but we can
 > also write stuff on blank cards.
 >